Voulez-Vous: Background and production

 In early 1978, ABBA were at the peak of their success and having just completed promotion for their latest album and theatrical film release, thoughts were turned to the next album, which was planned to be released in time for Christmas.
 Sessions however proved to be difficult and after starting on 13 March 1978 with the ultimately unreleased track "Dr Claus von Hamlet", a number of compositions were demoed and rejected.
 Indeed, after six months, only two songs that would end up on the finished album ("The King Has Lost His Crown" and "Lovers (Live a Little Longer)") were completed.

 During this time the group opened their own recording studio, Polar Studios in Stockholm, which was among the most advanced in the world at the time and would be where ABBA would work from here on.
 Two songs recorded at this time were "Lovelight" and "Dream World".
 However, neither song would appear on the Voulez-Vous album ("Lovelight" would be used as the B-side to the single "Chiquitita", while "Dream World" would remain unreleased until 1994; both songs are now featured as bonus tracks on re-issues of the Voulez-Vous album).
 Other tracks started but subsequently scrapped included "Just a Notion", which was later included on Voyage (2021).

 By September 1978, ABBA had been absent from the charts for some months, and so a song from the recording sessions, "Summer Night City", was released as a single.
 Never happy with the finished song, members Benny Andersson and Björn Ulvaeus regretted the release and lamented the fact that it peaked lower than previous singles in the charts, not being released at all in the US.
-They considered the UK to be their most important market, and there it had ended a run of No. 1 hits by stalling at No. 5 - their smallest hit for three years.
-A full-length version was however still planned for the upcoming album, but ultimately never used.
-By this time, tensions were growing within the group due to the low productivity of the period, as member Agnetha Fältskog commented; "I can tell from the look in Björn's eyes when he gets home how the day's work has been.
+They considered the UK to be their most important market, and there it had ended a run of number one hits by stalling at number five – their smallest hit for three years.
+A full-length version was planned for the upcoming album, but ultimately never used.
+By this time, tensions were growing within the group due to the low productivity of the period, as member Agnetha Fältskog commented, "I can tell from the look in Björn's eyes when he gets home how the day's work has been.
 Many times the boys have been working for ten hours without coming up with one single note".
 Andersson talked to a reporter at the time saying; "The prospects are not good.
 It’s worse than ever...We have no idea when we’ll be finished".
 It became obvious that the album wouldn't be completed by the end of the year and the deadline was extended into 1979.
 In late 1978, further indication of internal struggles became widely known when it was announced that married couple Ulvaeus and Fältskog were to divorce.
-Rather than spelling the end for the group however, this freed up a lot of the tensions between the two and in late 1978, work suddenly took off apace for the album.
+Rather than spelling the end for the group, however, this freed up a lot of the tensions between the two and in late 1978, work suddenly took off apace for the album.